Joseph-Park-dev/ColorPaletteExtractor/README.md

 Bugs were fixed.

 ### 2026.06.08 (v.0.2.0)
-"limit" was renamed to "Color Count" for better clarity.
+"limit" was renamed to "Color Count" for better clarity. <br>
 "extcolors" was removed from the project.
-PIL is now used for simplicity.
+PIL is now used for simplicity. <br>
 Bugs were fixed and the program works better!

 ## Developer Contact